saipraneeth-987/Library-Book-Recommendation-System/books/README.md

         * Recommender (non editable, from stage 1)
         * Purpose of recommendation (non editable, from stage 2)
         * Cost in currency (non editable, from stage 2)
+        * Status of approval from Dean academics (editable, dropdown - Pending/Approved/Not approved).
+Default value: Pending
         * Date on which stage 2 is completed (non editable, autocalculated based on when stage 1 is completed)
         * Remarks (editable, specific for stage 3 (don't copy from stage 2))
     - Desirable features